 Cost of Materials and Important Nuances on Pre-Cut vs. Custom-Fabricated Metal Panels

-A qualified contractor will likely have real metal samples, a brochure or catalog to show off all the possibilities for what’s available.
+A qualified contractor will likely have real metal samples, a brochure or catalog to show off all the possibilities in terms of colors and profiles, as well as any available custom colors or metal alloys like aluminum and zinc.
 They’ll provide all the information that backs up their work.

 How to Find a Trusted Metal Roofer

 Installation costs do take into account a number of factors, such as: how exactly will the panels be connected, what are some of the existing roof needs to address (i.e. attic insulation and ventilation, the tear off and disposal of the old roof, etc.), what are the options in terms of metals/alloys, colors and gauge or thickness of the material, whether the installer is properly insured, and whether or not any meaningful labor warranties are being offered.

-Unlike Metal Shingles, Standing Seam roofs make no attempt to mimic the appearance of other roofing options.
+Unlike metal shingles, standing seam roofs make no attempt to mimic the appearance of other roofing options.

 Did you know?
 Standing Seam is a unique roofing style in its own right.
 To some, it can appear rather plain, with its sleek vertical seams and simple panels that go from the roof ridge line the eaves.

-Stylistic Considerations and Suitability for homes
+Stylistic Considerations and Suitability for Homes

 Country and Contemporary homes are ideal choices for Standing Seam.

-Field or mechanically-Locked Standing Seam vs. Snap-Locked
+Field or Mechanically Locked Standing Seam vs. Snap-Locked

 It used to be that tin, which is highly resistant to corroding, was plated onto steel, as the primary metallic coating.
 But there are several reasons why “tin roofs” are a thing of the past.
-Nowadays, galvanized steel, galvalume steel and aluminum are the norm.
+Nowadays, G-90 galvanized steel, Galvalume steel, aluminum, and in some case patinated zinc are the norm.

-Galvalume refers to steel plated with an aluminum and zinc mixture (considered even less corrosive than galvanized steel)
+Galvalume refers to steel plated with an aluminum and zinc mixture (considered even less corrosive than G-90 galvanized steel)